 James McGregor, Chairman of Greater China for APCO Worldwide, served as moderator for the webinar engaging prominent political journalists Fred Barnes, Joie Chen, and Ron Elving in a thought-provoking discussion about the pivotal 2020 US elections.
-Hosted in partnership with AmCham China and the Fortunius Society in Macau, 75 attendees with backgrounds in academia, government, journalism, C-level roles and business management tuned in from seven different countries and territories including China, Hong Kong SAR, Japan, Macau SAR, the Philippines, Singapore, and the United States.
+Hosted in partnership with AmCham China and the Fortunius Society in Macau SAR, 75 attendees with backgrounds in academia, government, journalism, C-level roles and business management tuned in from seven different countries and territories.

 Joie Chen, Washington Programs Director for Northwestern University’s Medill School of Journalism and former Al Jazeera America news anchor, began the webinar explaining the linkage between US news coverage and the political environment.
 She expounded that, “never before has China been so much a part of the political conversation,” and further discussed the recent Republican National Convention where China was a repeated focus of almost every speech.
 Ms. Chen spoke on the impact of all the political coverage about China this year, expressing her concern for the increasing racism towards Asians in the US and new Pew Research polling data showing Americans’ record high negative views of China.
 Ms. Chen characterized this year’s election as “one of the most consequential in US history.”